-Latin American Studies brings together knowledge from the humanities, the social sciences and environmental studies to build a foundation in the cultural, economic, political, historical, geographical, aesthetic and environmental contexts of Latin America.
-In addition to developing breadth in Latin American studies through coursework in multiple disciplines, the program also emphasizes depth in understanding through study abroad and a concentration in a focused problem, topic, area, discipline or method.
-Students develop significant language skills, cross-cultural understanding, an interdisciplinary approach and the ability to incorporate Latin American perspectives in their analysis of fields including art, development, environmental conservation, history, literature and politics.
+Latin American Studies brings together knowledge from the humanities, (e.g., languages, literature, film studies, history), the social sciences (e.g., anthropology, sociology, political science, political geography, communication/language sciences) and environmental studies to allow students to build a foundation in the aesthetic, cultural, economic, environmental, geographical, historical, linguistic, political, and social contexts of Latin America.
+In addition to providing breadth in Latin American studies through coursework across multiple disciplines, the program also emphasizes depth in understanding through study abroad and a concentration in a focused problem, topic, area, discipline or method.
+Students develop significant language skills, cross-cultural understanding, an interdisciplinary approach and the ability to incorporate Latin American perspectives in their analysis of fields including art, development, environmental conservation, history, language, literature and politics.

-Majors and minors in Latin American Studies prepare students to work with corporations, international organizations, nonprofit advocacy organizations, governments and law firms that deal with the region.
-The program also provides a deeper understanding of our neighbors.
+A major or minor in Latin American Studies prepares students to work with corporations, governmental and nongovernmental organizations, educational institutions, medical organizations, nonprofit advocacy organizations, law firms and legal advocacy groups that deal with the region.
+The program also provides a deeper understanding of our neighbors to the south as well as populations in the U.S. who are immigrants or descendants of those regions.